-Our public tools aren't side projects.
-They're generalized from real use, born from actual engagements, tested in operational environments, then made available to the institutions and communities that need them.
+Either way, they aren't side projects.
+They're built to the same standard as everything we deliver: tested in real environments, designed to last, and made available to the institutions and communities that need them.

 This is how we practice what we preach: impact funded by profit, not charity.